athkishore/chikkadb-website/src/content/docs/mongodb-compatibility.md

 but also probably not required.

 The goal is to have enough commands to cover most use cases, while ensuring that those behave the same way as in MongoDB.
-Rather than completeness in compatibility, the goal is to recreate the same delightful experience in working with JSON data that MongoDB made possible.
+Rather than completeness in compatibility, the focus is on recreating the same delightful experience in working with JSON data that MongoDB made possible.

 See the [Database Commands](/reference/database-commands) reference page for more details.